 Let me show you how.

 If you did work illegally, you have a whole host of other problems to deal with including potential misrepresentation if you try to fudge things on your application.
 If you find yourself in this situation, I recommend that you contact an immigration lawyer to see if there is anything that can be done to rectify the situation.
-However, in most cases, there is very little we can do as CIC does not have too much sympathy for someone who has wilfully chosen to break the law.
+However, in most cases, there is very little we can do as IRCC does not have too much sympathy for someone who has wilfully chosen to break the law.

 I can’t help but hear in my mind the old song my grandfather used to play for me as a kid called “Happy Trails” by Roy Rodgers and Dale Evans.
 This pretty much sums up the situation for illegal workers in Canada.